Muscogee: Today

-Some Muscogee in Alabama live near the federally recognized Poarch Creek Reservation in Atmore (northeast of Mobile), and Muscogee live in essentially undocumented ethnic towns in Florida.
+Some Muscogee in Alabama live near the federally recognized Poarch Creek Reservation in Atmore northeast of Mobile, Alabama, and Muscogee live in essentially undocumented ethnic towns in Florida.
 The Alabama reservation includes a casino and 16-story hotel.
 The Creek tribe holds an annual powwow on Thanksgiving.
 Additionally, Muscogee descendants of varying degrees of acculturation live throughout the southeastern United States.
+The majority of the Muscogee citizens live in Oklahoma, where the Muscogee Reservation is located.
+The Muscogee Nation is headquartered out of the nation's capital Okmulgee.
+The Muscogee Nation has over 100,000 citizens as of 2024, The Muscogee Nation has increased in popularity due to the television series Reservation Dogs, which follows the lives of four Creek teens in Oklahoma.

 Culture

 Muscogee culture has greatly evolved over the centuries, combining mostly European-American influences; however, interaction with Spain, France, and England greatly shaped it as well.
 They were known for their rapid incorporation of modernity, developing a written language, transitioning to yeoman farming methods, and accepting European-Americans and African-Americans into their society.
 Muscogee people continue to preserve chaya and share a vibrant tribal identity through events such as annual festivals, stickball games, and language classes.
 The Stomp Dance and Green Corn Ceremony are revered gatherings and rituals.